 - January 2017 Newsletter

 - Fall 2016 Newsletter

 The Challenge of Theological Dialogue, May 9-11, 2021

 Catholic-Jewish Relations, Internationally and in Florida, November 1-2, 2016

 About the Director

 Dr. Tapie is Associate Professor of Theology, and Director of the Center for Catholic-Jewish Studies at Saint Leo University, Saint Leo, Florida.
-His teaching and research interests are in the thought of Thomas Aquinas, Judaism and Christian theology, Catholic-Jewish relations, and moral and political theology.
+His teaching and research interests are in the thought of Thomas Aquinas, Judaism and Christian theology, and Catholic-Jewish relations.
 From 2012-2014, Dr. Tapie was a Visiting Assistant Professor of Theology at The Catholic University of America, and was appointed a research fellow at CUA's Institute for Interreligious Study and Dialogue.
 He has also taught Christian Ethics at Georgetown University, and Loyola University Maryland.

 As Associate Professor of Theology at Saint Leo University, Dr. Tapie teaches courses in the graduate theology program in the Department of Philosophy, Theology, and Religion, and in the undergraduate core curriculum.
 As director of the Center for Catholic-Jewish Studies, he oversees the center’s research fellow program, guest lecturer programs, and interreligious dialogue initiatives.